Replit AI logo

 Pros

-• +Generous free plan includes core AI features, making it accessible for students and hobbyists
+• +Generous free Hacker plan provides full access to core AI features, making it incredibly accessible for students and hobbyists

 Cons